Aider-AI/aider/docs/faq.md

 - editblock_coder.py
 - editblock_prompts.py

+The universal diff coder is currently used by GPT-4 Turbo by default.
+You can manually select it with `--edit-format udiff`.

+- udiff_coder.py
+- udiff_prompts.py

 When experimenting with coder backends, it helps to run aider with `--verbose --no-pretty` so you can see all the raw information being sent to/from GPT in the conversation.